IT just got smarter

 How do we manage all these requests coming in, prioritizing, communicating progress and other issues on top of the business reporting we need to do – those pesky time entries!
-We need time to figure this out damn it and those end users just keeping bugging us!
-Let’s make it easy – communication that an end-user needs, at the frequency they like with meaningful progress.
+We need time to figure this out, damn it, and those end-users just keeping bugging us!
+Let’s make it easy – communication that an end-user needs, at the frequency they like, with meaningful progresses.
 It’s not always good news for them, but just knowing things are moving is often all that’s needed.
 Well… AI can do that!
 Take small snippets of technical changes, maybe a brief instruction or update from you:

 You: I need 15 min to diagnose before I get a proper ETA

 tribu to Customer: “Jim’s onto it now.
 He’ll need 15 minutes to look over the logs.
 He might need some more details as part of that, but then we’ll understand what’s happening.
 I’ll keep you up to date.”

 tribu 15 minutes later to Jim: “Got that ETA?”